Dynamics365/dynamics365.github.io/_posts/2015-12-16-how-to-install-2-instances-ssrs-on-1-server.markdown

 *__Figure 1__: Two SSRS instance are running same server.*

-Problems:
+## Problems:
 First you need to install 2 SSRS instance in same server, and install `reporting service component` for first AOS, this step is very simple.
 The problems come when we install second `reporting service component` for second AOS.

-Reporting service component uses business connector to connect to AX, and it's saved on configuration in Registry. hen we install second `reporting service component` it will through message that component already installed.
+Reporting service component uses **business connector** to connect to AX, and it's saved on configuration in Registry.
+When we install second `reporting service component` it will through message that component already installed.

-How to do:
+## How to do:

 1. After installed second instance into `C:\Program Files\Microsoft SQL Server\MSRS12.InstanceName\Reporting Services\ReportServer\bin`, we need to create one `Dynamics.AX.ReportConfiguration.axc` file by **AX configuration client** with second AOS information.